opiopan/elflet/README.md

 elflet will join your home net work with WiFi.
 Then elflet can controll home electronic devices through IR remote controll or Bluetooth LE.
 And this device can be behave as sensor node such as temperature sensor.<br>
-Unlike other similar products, elflet highly abstructs IR remote controll protocol.
-Therefore host-side software to collaborate with elflet is very easy to implement.
+Unlike other similar products, elflet highly abstructs IR remote controll protocol.
+Therefore host-side software to collaborate with elflet is very easy to implement.

 <p align="center">
 <img alt="description" src="https://raw.githubusercontent.com/wiki/opiopan/elflet/images/elflet_description.jpg" width=750>